anapsix/dynamicinfradays/user/pages/01.home/_programme/text.md

 menu: Programme
 ---

+## What is ContainerDays Boston?

+ContainerDays Boston is a community (un)conference focused on the emerging possibilities of containers and dynamic infrastructure generally.
+The programme is a mix of OpenSpaces sessions and talks from users, contributors and extenders from all corners of the space.

+Whether you're an expert or new to the space, there'll be plenty for you to talk about an learn.
+It's an unconference, so _you_ get to pick the topics!

 ## What is an unconference?

 If you've never been to an unconference or OpenSpaces event before, don't worry - it's a really easy format to get into.
 You may want to [read this](http://en.wikipedia.org/wiki/Unconference) for some background.